Community Resilience through Women Leadership

 - Identification of challenges in the area through mapping and household survey;

-- Training on leadership development skills;
+- Training in leadership development skills;

 - Awareness raising activities on empowerment issues;

-- Teaching about the Local to Local methodology;
+- Teaching the Local to Local methodolog;

 - Use of the Local to Local methodology within the community and at a national level workshop.